saucelabs/sauce-docs/docs/api-testing/composer.md

 ## Terminology

 ### Visual View and Code View
-This button toggles between the Visual and Code views in the Composer.
+This toggle switches between the Visual and Code views in the Composer.
 You can make calls and add assertions for testing your APIs, and insert variables wherever needed.
 You can use either, depending on which you're more comfortable with.

 #### Visual View
 Guides you through creating API tests using automated real-time suggestions via predictive text.
 No coding experience is required.<br/><img src={useBaseUrl('img/api-fortress/2021/01/visualView.png')} alt="Test Composer Visual view"/>